clintonbf/Clints-doc-project/docs/task1-booking-assessment.md

 To reserve a spot you must use MindBody, the software that manages our sign-in and customer account management.

-There are two ways that to reserve a spot using MindBody: using the mobile app or using your a web browser.
+There are two ways that to reserve a spot using MindBody: using the mobile app or using a web browser.
 Note that, regardless of which option you use, you must still sign-in to “Practica | assessments” on our iPads.

 **Note**: you must have a MindBody account to access the system.
 If you have not created an account yourself please speak